apache/beam/website/www/site/content/en/documentation/programming-guide.md

 #### 13.1.3.
 Creating cross-language Go transforms

-Go currently does not support creating cross-language transforms, only using cross-language transforms from other languages; see more at [BEAM-9923](https://issues.apache.org/jira/browse/BEAM-9923).
+Go currently does not support creating cross-language transforms, only using cross-language transforms from other languages; see more at [Issue 21767](https://github.com/apache/beam/issues/21767).

 #### 13.1.4.
 Defining a URN